masari-project/Masari-Marketing/Tutorials/Web-Wallet/Masari_Engagement_Webwallet_Instructions.md

 ![understand](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Web-Wallet/Images/understand.PNG)

-Congradulations!
+Congratulations!
 You have sucessfully created a Masari wallet.
 The wallet will automatically start syncronizing with the network.

 Your newly created wallet is now easily accessible by going to the landing page and clicking 'Load my wallet' in the center or on the top-right corner.